aabccd021/tiny-cookie-session/README.md

 **tiny-cookie-session** is a cookie-based session management library that detects session forking.

-When a session forking is detected, this library logs out both the attacker and the legitimate user.
+When session forking is detected, this library logs out both the attacker and the legitimate user.

 ## Important: Security limitations

 While this library detects session forking, it does not provide complete protection.
 You need to understand its limitations before using it in production.

 ### How session id and token are stored

-This library uses random generated session id and token to identify a session.
+This library uses randomly generated session id and token to identify a session.

 The session id is a long-lived identifier for the session, while the token is a short-lived value that is rotated periodically.

-The session id and token are stored in a cookie in a format like this `${sessionId}:${token}`.
+The session id and token are stored in a cookie in a format like this: `${sessionId}:${token}`.

-We also store session id and *two* latest tokens (hashes) in the database.
+We also store the session id and two latest tokens (hashes) in the database.
-These two tokens are what currently considered as valid tokens for the session.
+These two tokens are what are currently considered valid tokens for the session.

 We store two tokens instead of one to handle a race condition, where the user makes two requests at the same time and either request could rotate the token.

 While the two latest tokens are considered valid, only the latest one can be used to rotate the token.

 ### Detecting outdated cookies

 After a cookie is stolen and the token is rotated twice, either the attacker or the legitimate user will have an outdated token.

 When this outdated token is used, we will detect this as session forking and log out both parties.